Table of contents

 4 What other data is collected when using the ginlo Team Manager software and on what basis?

-4.2 Error log: If you give your consent, ginlo Team Manager will send us an error log in the background, e.g. when the software crashes or in case of a server error.
-With this error log, you help us improve ginlo Team Manager and support troubleshooting.
+4.2 Error log: If you give your consent, ginlo Team Manager will send us a simple error log in the background, e.g. when the software crashes or in case of a server error.
+This helps us improve the overall stability of ginlo Team Manager.

 The error log does not contain any directly relatable, personal identifying information as also the user ID is one-way encrypted (hashed).
 We do not trace this data back to your identity.